reicalasso/beyond_transformer/docs/archive/research_summary_next_steps.md

 ### 2.2 Experimental Results Summary
 Based on our baseline experiments:
-- NSM shows competitive training efficiency with lower memory usage
+- PULSE shows competitive training efficiency with lower memory usage
 - Traditional RNNs (LSTM/GRU) perform well on image classification tasks
 - Transformers struggle with our current implementation but are known to be powerful with proper tuning
-- NSM demonstrates faster training times compared to baseline models
+- PULSE demonstrates faster training times compared to baseline models

 ### 2.3 Open Source Landscape
 - Mamba and RWKV have active communities and optimized implementations
 - Efficient Transformers are well-supported in major libraries
 - Graph neural networks have mature ecosystems
-- NSM represents a novel approach with limited existing implementations
+- PULSE represents a novel approach with limited existing implementations

 ## 3. Comparative Analysis Framework